Luism96xd/transition-effects/README.md

 These are some transitions effects with video, css filters and a little bit of javascript.

-Girl Video by Maksim Goncharenok from Pexels.com
+Girl Video by Maksim Goncharenok from <a href="https://www.pexels.com/video/a-woman-walking-in-the-field-of-flowers-5642529">Pexels.com</a>

 Ink Video by <a href="https://pixabay.com/users/12995263-12995263/?utm_source=link-attribution&amp;utm_medium=referral&amp;utm_campaign=image&amp;utm_content=26962">12995263</a> from <a href="https://pixabay.com/?utm_source=link-attribution&amp;utm_medium=referral&amp;utm_campaign=image&amp;utm_content=26962">Pixabay</a>